Civlac/SRWLED-Wiki/Adding-Sliders.md

 ## Introduction
-This page provide programmers information on adding another slider to WLED.
+This page provides WLED programmers information on adding another slider to WLED.
 This information is not yet complete, as it doesn't yet deal with icons, EEPROM or IR.
+I will also be researching how to programmatically show/hide these sliders.

 ## Updating html_ui.h
 This file is compressed and is taken from data\index.htm.
-Please see Aircoookie's page on 'adding your own effect':
+Please see Aircoookie's page on 'adding your own effect:

 https://github.com/Aircoookie/WLED/wiki/Add-own-functionality